JohnAustinDev/osis-converters/ReadMe.md

 FEATURE | DESCRIPTION
 ------- | -----------
 **INT** | When a translation has introductory material that applies to the whole, it is useful to have this material added to navigation menus.
 It will then be accessible from every introduction, chapter and keyword, rather than from one location alone.
 To enable this feature, include a `RUN` statement for the introduction SFM file in both `MAINMOD/CF_sfm2osis.txt` and  `DICTMOD/CF_sfm2osis.txt` adding the `feature == INT` ID directive each time.
 The other requirement is the use of EVAL_REGEX to convert headings into keywords in DICTMOD.
-Here is an example:  `/MAINMOD/CF_sfm2osis.txt` might contain: `EVAL_REGEX:s/^(\\id.*?)\n/$1, feature == INT\n/` `RUN:../sfm/FRT.SFM`  `/DICTMOD/CF_sfm2osis.txt` might contain: `EVAL_REGEX:s/^\\id.*?\n/\\id GLO feature == INT\n/` `EVAL_REGEX:s/^\\(?:imt\|is) (.*?)$/\\m \\k $1\\k*/gm` `RUN:../sfm/FRT.SFM`
+Here is an example:  `/MAINMOD/CF_sfm2osis.txt` might contain: `EVAL_REGEX:s/^(\\id.*?)\n/$1, feature == INT\n/` `RUN:../sfm/FRT.SFM`  `/DICTMOD/CF_sfm2osis.txt` might contain: `EVAL_REGEX:s/^\\id.*?\n/\\id GLO feature == INT\n/` `EVAL_REGEX:s/^\\(?:imt&#124;is) (.*?)$/\\m \\k $1\\k*/gm` `RUN:../sfm/FRT.SFM`
-**NAVMENU** | Navigation menus are created automatically from TOC tags.
+**NAVMENU** | Navigation menus are created automatically the TOC.
 If custom navigation menus are desired, use the NAVMENU feature.
-Design a custom SFM menu and append an ID directive to the `\id` tag: `feature == NAVMENU.<osisID>.<replace\|top>` Using the osisID of an existing navigation menu to modify, and using either `replace` to replace that menu, or `top` to insert at the top of that menu.
+Design a custom SFM menu and append an ID directive to the `\id` tag: `feature == NAVMENU.<osisID>.<replace&#124;top>` Using the osisID of an existing navigation menu to modify, and using either `replace` to replace that menu, or `top` to insert at the top of that menu.

 ## config.conf
 Each project has a config.conf file.
 The configuration file contains conversion settings and meta-data for the project.
 A project consist of a single main module, and possibly a single dictionary module containing reference material.
 The config.conf file may have multiple sections.
 The main section contains configuration settings applying to the entire project, while settings in other sections are effective in their particular context, overriding any matching settings of the main section.
 The 'system' section is different as it contains global constants that are the same in any context.
-The following sections are recognized: 'MAINMOD', 'DICTMOD', 'system', 'osis2ebooks', 'osis2html', 'osis2sword', 'osis2gobible' (where MAINMOD is the project code and DICTMOD is the same project code suffixed with 'DICT').
+The following sections are recognized: MAINMOD, DICTMOD, system, osis2ebooks, osis2html, osis2sword, osis2gobible (where MAINMOD is the project code and DICTMOD is the same project code suffixed with 'DICT').
 What follows are available settings in the config.conf file.
 Letters in parenthesis indicate these entry types:

 (C): Continuable from one line to another using a backslash character.